-Don’t encourage an extensive and indiscriminate use of dietary supplements as preventive measures in cancer and cardiovascular disease.
+Do not encourage the extensive and indiscriminate use of vitamin and mineral supplements as preventive elements for cancer and cardiovascular disease.

 Attention.
 Please note that these items are provided only for information and are not intended as a substitute for consultation with a clinician.
 Patients with any specific questions about the items on this list or their individual situation should consult their clinician.